dmoon79/jekyll-gesso/README.md

 3. Run 'npm install'
 4. Run 'grunt build' for initial Jekyll site build
 5. Run 'grunt serve' for livereload development server

+***

+Tags

+* Bourbon/Libsass starting point (tag)
+  May contain some unnecessary partials from the base Gesso theme that have little relevance to a blank Jekyll project.
+* Libsass only starting point (tag)